 We would urge people to save as much water as possible during this period so there’s less likelihood of restrictions in summer 2019-20.

 Click here for some great water saving tips for the home and garden.

 Permanent Water Saving Rules are also in place across Victoria.
 The rules include using a trigger nozzle on your hose to water the garden or wash the car, only using watering systems between 6pm and 10am, and not hosing concrete paths or driveways.

 For further detail on the rules, click here.

-Let us know if you observe someone breaking the Permanent Water Saving Rules by calling 1300 361 622.
+Let us know if you observe someone breaking the Permanent Water Saving Rules by using this online form or calling 1300 361 622.
 We will investigate further.